Okoye (character)

-Okoye is a fictional character and the General of the Dora Milaje in Marvel Comics.
-The character, created by Christopher Priest and Mark Texeira, first appeared in Black Panther (vol. 3) #1 (November 1998) within the comics.
+Okoye is a character appearing in American comic books published by Marvel Comics.
+Created by writer Christopher Priest and artist Mark Texeira, the character first appeared in Black Panther (vol. 3) #1 (November 1998).
+Okoye is the General of the special forces for the fictional African nation of Wakanda called Dora Milaje.

 Danai Gurira portrays the character in the Marvel Cinematic Universe films Black Panther (2018), Avengers: Infinity War (2018), Avengers: Endgame (2019), Black Panther: Wakanda Forever (2022), and the Disney+ animated series What If...?
-(2021) in alternate timelines.
+(2021).

 Publication history

-Okoye first appeared in Black Panther (vol. 3) #1 (November 1998).
+Okoye debuted in Black Panther (vol. 3) #1 (November 1998), created by Christopher Priest and Mark Texeira.
 She last appeared in Black Panther (vol. 3) #62 in 2003 until returning in Black Panther #171 (2018).
+She appeared in the 2018 Amazing Spider-Man: Wakanda Forever one-shot, the 2019 Black Panther and the Agents of Wakanda series, and the 2024 Ultimate Black Panther series.

 Fictional character biography

-She joined alongside her friend Nakia to be among T'Challa's wives-in-training.
+Okoye joined alongside her friend Nakia to be among T'Challa's wives-in-training.
 However, when Okoye discovered that T'Challa had no interest in marrying either of them, she immediately came to accept this.
 She has since stood at T'Challa's side.
 Okoye accompanied T'Challa when he recruited Queen Divine Justice.
 She was also with T'Challa when they tested Kasper Cole on whether he was worthy of the Black Panther garb.
 Okoye herself tested Kasper if he would stay with his pregnant girlfriend or leave her for Okoye.

 Okoye later appears as the director of the Agents of Wakanda.

-During the "Empyre" storyline, Okoye is among those that help to deal with the Cotati invasion.
-While on the Wakandan Helicarrier, she detects plant-based activity in Antarctica as Ka-Zar states that the Savage Land is there.
-She later assists Thing, Shuri, and the Agents of Wakanda in fighting the Cotati who have breached Wakanda's forcefield.
+During the "Empyre" storyline, Okoye is among those who help battle the Cotati invasion.
+While on the Wakandan Helicarrier, she detects plant-based activity in the Savage Land.
+She later assists the Thing, Shuri, and the Agents of Wakanda in fighting the Cotati when they breach Wakanda's forcefield.

-Skills and abilities
+Powers and abilities

-Okoye is highly skilled in multiple forms of combat, and the leader (and General) of the Dora Milaje.
+Okoye is highly skilled in multiple forms of combat, being the leader and General of the Dora Milaje.
 She is exceptional in using various Wakandan weaponry and tools, especially skilled in the use of spears.
 Okoye is a great tactician and military strategist.

+Reception

+George Marston of Newsarama described Okoye as a standout character from the '90s, saying that Danai Gurira's portrayal of Okoye in the Marvel Cinematic Universe has made her a household name, and concluding that her journey to stardom began in 1998 and continues to rise.
+Deirdre Kaye of Scary Mommy called Sabra a "role model" and a "truly heroic" female character.
+Thayer Preece of Comic Book Resources called Okoye a fan favorite character.